Stan Rawlinson dog behaviourist. Explains why the Staffordshire Bull Terrier has been wrongly accused. Staffies make great family dogs

 The press, radio, and television, regularly telephone me to give an expert opinion on a particular dog issue.

-I am often concerned about the very emotive language used by today’s media, that includes, Newspapers, Television, Radio and the Internet.
+I am often concerned about the very emotive language used by today’s media, which includes, Newspapers, Television, Radio and the Internet.

 We are told they are used as status symbols and weapons for terrorising other gang members, and innocent bystanders.
 We then hear that the most common dog in Battersea Dogs Home and other animal welfare re-homing organisations are the Staffies.